Skip to main content

 // Now the HTML includes the full article content, title, meta tags

-This works with any SSR framework — SvelteKit, Next.js, Nuxt, Remix.
+Works with any SSR framework -- SvelteKit, Next.js, Nuxt, Remix.
 The Library API is just REST.
-Call it from your server, render the HTML, ship it to the browser.
-Your support articles show up in Google results with proper titles and descriptions.
+Call it from your server, render the HTML, ship it.
+Your support articles show up in Google with proper titles and descriptions instead of "Loading..."

 What This Means for You